smcclatchy/introductory-statistics-with-r/_episodes/15-visualization.md

 ~~~
 {: .error}

+Now the surgical Gleason score appears as discrete colored categories.

 ## Facets

 Facets allow us to re-plot the same figure by separate groups.
-Think of this as the `group_by` version for plotting.
+Think of this as
+the `group_by` version for plotting.
+Here separate panels display the red blood
+cell storage duration group.

+- `RBC.Age.Group`: RBC storage duration group
+  - 1 = less than or equal to 13 days (younger)
+  - 2 = 13-18 days (middle)
+  - 3 = greater than or equal to 18 days (older)

 ~~~